How to Start a Lifestyle Blog: The step-by-step guide on what you need to get your lifestyle blog up and running!

 So DON’T MAKE THE SAME MISTAKE I DID!

-After completing this workbook, you’ll have:
+After completing this class and workbook, you’ll have:

 - A strategy for starting a blog.

 - Clarity on what type of blog to start.

 - Confidence in starting on the right foot.